cookpad/barbeque/README.md

 Job queue system to run job with Docker

-## Status
+## Project Status

-We've just open-sourced this library and documentation is work in progress.
+Barbeque is under development but already used on production at Cookpad.
-Barbeque is already used on production at Cookpad.
+Documentation and open-sourcing plugins are work in progress.

 ## Installation
 Add this line to your application's Gemfile: